Jiff21/pytest_bdd_example/README.md

 ### Run a Single Scenario

-Use the associated function name from `@scenerio` decorator.
+Use the associated function name from `@scenerio` decorator or `test_` + the scenario name from the feature file with spaces replaced with underscores

 ```bash
 pytest -k 'function_name'